-More than a quarter of a million people — one in 10 NSW men and women aged over 45 — have been recruited to our 45 and Up Study, the largest ongoing study of healthy ageing in the Southern Hemisphere.
+More than a quarter of a million people — one in 10 NSW men and women aged over 45 — are participants in our 45 and Up Study, the largest ongoing study of healthy ageing in the Southern Hemisphere.

 By following such a large group of people over the long term, we are developing a world-class research resource that can be used to boost our understanding of how Australians are ageing.